 Cash and cash equivalents include cash on hand, bank demand deposits, and deposits with the Washington State Local Government Investment Pool (LGIP).
 Cash in the investment portfolio is not included in cash and cash equivalents as it is held for investing purposes.
 Cash and cash equivalents that are held with the intent to fund College operations are classified as current assets along with operating funds invested in the LGIP.
 The College records all cash and cash equivalents at fair value.
 Investments in the state's LGIP, a qualified external investment pool, are reported at amortized cost which approximates fair value.
-All other investments, comprised of U.S. Government sponsored enterprise bonds, are reported at fair value.
+All other investments are reported at fair value.